 Discussion and Conclusions

-The pipeline product interface detection methods explained here using Near Infrared (NIR) spectroscopy are both reliable and fast utilizing either the NIR filter photometer or the Guided Wave NIR spectrometer.
+The pipeline product interface detection methods explained here using Near Infrared (NIR) spectroscopy are both reliable and fast utilizing either the NIR filter photometer or the Process Insights NIR spectrometer.
 This technique reduces the need for laboratory sample collection.
 Results are available in real-time (seconds) for transition detection as well as product identification.
-For more detailed information regarding system specifications, customers can contact a Guided Wave technical sales specialist.
+For more detailed information regarding system specifications, customers can contact a Process Insights technical sales specialist.

 Control That Can Be Measured

-By teaming up with Guided Wave, customers gain the benefit of more than three decades of experience in online process monitoring and stream sample analysis.
-The entire product range of Guided Wave is designed and developed to meet the challenges of the most demanding production environments for control that can be measured by customers.
+By teaming up with Process Insights, customers gain the benefit of more than three decades of experience in online process monitoring and stream sample analysis.
+The entire product range of Process Insights is designed and developed to meet the challenges of the most demanding production environments for control that can be measured by customers.

 This information has been sourced, reviewed and adapted from materials provided by Process Insights – Optical Absorption Spectroscopy.

 For more information on this source, please visit Process Insights – Optical Absorption Spectroscopy.